 Our research influence indicator looks at universities’ role in spreading new knowledge and ideas.

-We examine research influence by capturing the number of times a university’s published work is cited by scholars globally.
-This year, our bibliometric data supplier Elsevier examined more than 56 million citations to 11.9 million journal articles, conference proceedings and books and book chapters published over five years.
-The data include the 23,000 academic journals indexed by Elsevier’s Scopus database and all indexed publications between 2011 and 2015.
-Citations to these publications made in the six years from 2011 to 2016 are also collected.
+We examine research influence by capturing the average number of times that a university’s published work is cited by scholars globally.
+This year, our bibliometric data supplier Elsevier examined 67.9 million citations to more than 14.1 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
+The data include more than 25,000 academic journals indexed by Elsevier’s Scopus database and all indexed publications between 2013 and 2017.
+Citations to these publications made in the six years from 2013 to 2018 are also collected.

 The citations help to show us how much each university is contributing to the sum of human knowledge: they tell us whose research has stood out, has been picked up and built on by other scholars and, most importantly, has been shared around the global scholarly community to expand the boundaries of our understanding, irrespective of discipline.